 - Does a positive screen test always mean that you have found drugs of abuse?

 No, it’s best to wait until you get the laboratory’s result.
 Remember that many factors may cause a false positive result in the home test.
-It is important to send any sample giving positive results to the laboratory for further evaluation.
+It is important to send any sample showing positive results to the laboratory for further evaluation.

 - What if the lab test confirms a positive result?